 If you’re struggling with feelings of depression, anxiety or isolation at uni, speak to your campus counsellor or reach out to a student support group.
 If you’d prefer to keep things anonymous, here are some useful resources for you.

-Anxiety UK – Charity providing support for those diagnosed with an anxiety condition
+Anxiety UK – Support for those diagnosed with anxiety

-Mental Health Foundation – Offers support and information to anyone with mental health problems
+Mental Health Foundation – Support and info on mental health problems

-No Panic – Charity supporting those affected by panic attacks and OCD
+No Panic – Support for those affected by panic attacks and OCD

 - Youth Helpline: 0330 606 1174